TomJHarvey/Computer-Generated-Jazz-Improvisation/README.md

 13. Set the bpm equal to the file name

-14. drag in the midi file, select an instrument and listen!
+14. Drag in the midi file, select an instrument and listen!